Guide to using function calling with the Empathic Voice Interface (EVI).

 Setup

 For EVI to leverage tools or call functions, a configuration must be created with the tool’s definition.
-Our step-by-step guide below walks you through creating a tool and a configuration.
+Our step-by-step guide below walks you through creating a tool and adding it to a configuration, using either a no-code approach through our Portal or a full-code approach through our API.

 Create a Tool

 We will first create a Tool with a specified function.
-In this case, we will create a tool for getting the weather.
-Create this tool by making a POST request to /tools with the following request body:
+In this example, we will create a tool for getting the weather.
+In the Portal, navigate to the EVI Tools page.
+Click the Create tool button to begin.

 1{